 I have met a couple of senior PhD students on the same journey.
 And my question when having the chance to converse with them remained consistent: what’s the key to finishing the thesis on time?
 Some people say I need to keep myself motivated all throughout while others say I should continue writing despite the temptation to stay lax during the lean years.
 I take both opinions seriously.
 PhD is solitary.
 You manage your own time and you take full responsibility of your progress.
 It entails maturity, diligence and independence – often easier said than done.

 But to keep my momentum and maintain my creative soul intact while writing the thesis, I decided to shift from a traditional PhD to a PhD with creative component.
 In the next couple of months, after completing the rigorous process of getting ethics approval, I will produce a transmedia documentary as part of my written thesis.
-This pathway acknowledges the fact that the creation of knowledge is not merely achieved through writing a long text but also through creative means.
-For other people, the creative practice option entails more work, which may be true.
-But the PhD is a mental turmoil and apart from writing continuously throughout my studies, I feel that all I really need is a creative outlet to surpass this tough journey.
+This pathway acknowledges the fact that the creation of knowledge and development of theory are not merely achieved through writing a long text but also through creative practice – postmodernist in other words.
+For other people, the creative practice option entails more work, which is absolutely true.
+But the PhD is a mental turmoil and apart from writing continuously throughout my studies, I feel that what I really need is a creative outlet to surpass this long and rigorous journey.